Install Prestashop ecommerce website properly and in just a few minutes.

 - Open www.thirtybees.com in your chrome or firefox browser.
-You should see the screen like the image below.

 - Click the download thirtybees button.
 It should direct you to a page.
 You will have 2 options here.
 You can download the installation files or you can run your thirtybees right with thirtybees.com.
 For the purpose of this series, click the download button, and download the installation file.

 - Copy the download zipped file to your htdocs folder. your htdocs folder is inside your wamp or xampp installation folder.
 Mine is found in my D: drive.
 So, it is D: > xampp > htdocs.
 Yours might be different.
 Once inside of the htdocs folder, right click on the zipped file and extract with 7-zip.
 You should see a folder “thirtybees-v1.1.0” inside your htdocs.